yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Swamps         | Obsidian Needle     |
 | **20**  | Wastelands     | Siren Stones        |

-### Water

-#### Rivers
+#### Rivers, Seas, and Lakes

+Every region should have some kind of water source.
+Otherwise, where would the locals get their drinking water, or receive news from the rest of the realm?

-Draw a wiggly line from the highest elevation point (i.e. Mountains) to the lowest (i.e. Plains), typically in a Southwardly direction.
+To create water, draw a wiggly line from the highest elevation point (i.e. Mountains) to the lowest (i.e. Plains), typically in a Southwardly direction.
 If the river runs through terrain that is higher in elevation, it might terminate in a **lake**.
 If your map has a sea, it might terminate there.
 Otherwise, the river can continue on off the map page.

 ### Weather

-- Roll on the [Seasonal Weather](#seasonal-weather) table once for each season.
-- [ToDo Unusual Weather Tables]
+The weather can have a great impact on the people, culture, and terrain of a region.
+It impacts what kinds of clothes the adventurers need to wear, what sorts of tools they'll have to bring, and how tough the journey might be.
+To determine the average weather of a region, roll on the [Seasonal Weather](#seasonal-weather) table once for each season.
+Optionally, you may also roll on the [Unusual Weather](#unusual-weather) table around particular landmarks or terrain.

 #### Seasonal Weather